OrdnanceSurvey/code-style-guide/Objective-C/README.md

 ##1.
 Consistent Code Base
 We use [clang-format](http://clang.llvm.org/docs/ClangFormat.html) to ensure consistency across our code base, specifically using the attached [config file](.clang-format).
 There is an Xcode plugin available for clang-format available [here](https://github.com/travisjeffery/ClangFormat-Xcode), which can also be installed using [Alcatraz](http://alcatraz.io/).
 Once installed, simply save the .clang-format file to your HOME directory, or commit it within the project's directory, then in the Edit->Clang Format menu in Xcode choose File, and then choose Enable Format on Save.

+Due to changes in clang-format 3.7 that we didn't like, we have a custom build of clang-format in this repository that allows us to format blocks in the way specified in this document.
+It is available in this repository, [here](clang-format).
+To use it in the Xcode plugin, copy it to ~/Library/Application Support/Developer/Shared/Xcode/Plug-ins/ClangFormat.xcplugin/Contents/Resources.

 ##2.
 Line Length
 Our clang format configuration doesn't specify a hard line length.
 Try to keep the line length reasonable, but also bear in mind we all have large screens.
 No line should need to be scrolled to be read.